This is a comment log_connections = yes syslog = 2 search_path = '$user, public'

-Controls which message levels are written to the server log.
+This controls how much message detail is written to the server logs.
 Valid values are DEBUG5, DEBUG4, DEBUG3, DEBUG2, DEBUG1, INFO, NOTICE, WARNING, ERROR, LOG, FATAL, and PANIC.
-Each level includes all the levels that follow it.
-The later the level, the fewer messages are sent to the log.
+Later values send less detail to the logs.
 The default is NOTICE.
-Note that LOG has a different rank here than in client_min_messages.
-Only superusers can increase this option.
+Note that LOG has a different precedence here than in CLIENT_MIN_MESSAGES.

-Here is a list of the various message severity levels used in these settings:
+Here is a summary of the various message types:

 Provides information for use by developers.

 Provides information implicitly requested by the user, e.g., during VACUUM VERBOSE.

 Provides information that may be helpful to users, e.g., truncation of long identifiers and index creation as part of primary keys.